mindicree/kowalski_analysis/README.md

 NOTE: While setup instructions are kept general, initial design was done on the Windows 10 operating system and were not tested on other operating systems.
 Installation process and mileage may vary

+## Other Files
+The "proposal_and_resume" PDF document contains the initial proposal of the project as well as information on the contributors of the project.
+The "research_and_review" PDF document contains a research paper and literature review on other similar projects.
+These documents were submitted to the Computer Vision course ITCS-4152 at the University of North Carolina at Charlotte.
+These documents are not required to use any of the material in the repository.

 ## Project Contributors
 The following people are responsible for the research, development, and maitenance of the project:
 - <b>Jonathan Helms</b> - Research, Data Collection